China and the United States must properly manage their differences - ExBulletin

 China and the United States must properly manage their differences

-Donald Trump's victory over Democratic candidate Kamala Harris in the recent US presidential elections could worsen the trade confrontation between the two great powers. the shock wave of which would also affect Europe.
+Donald Trump's victory over Democratic candidate Kamala Harris in the recent US presidential elections could cause an intensification of the trade confrontation between the two great powers, the shock wave of which could also affect Europe.

-Currently, Trump is ready to impose 60% tariffs on all products from the Asian giant and would also increase tariffs on Chinese electric vehicles by 100 or 200%, in the event that China enters Taiwan. as stated in a recent interview.
-And, on the other hand, it would also establish a universal tariff of 10% for products from any other country.
+For now, Trump is ready to impose tariffs of 60% on all products of the Asian giant and would also increase tariffs on Chinese electric vehicles by 100 or 200%, in case China enters Taiwan, as he stated in a recent interview.
+On the other hand, it would also set a universal customs duty of 10% on products from any other country.

 The previous trade war

-In 2018, when President Trump launched a trade war against China, there was talk that the country could soon overtake the United States as the world's leading power.; Despite this, at present, due to real estate problems, debt and deflation, China is not ready to face a new trade battle.
+In 2018, when President Trump launched a trade war against China, there was talk that China could soon overtake the United States as the world's largest power, but today, due to problems related to real estate, debt and deflation, China is not ready to face a new trade battle.

-In 2022, bilateral trade reached its peak, But after 20 years as the largest exporter of goods to the United States, China was overtaken by Mexico in 2023, due to a 20% decline in its export volume.
+In 2022, bilateral trade reached its peak, but after having been the leading exporter of goods to the United States for 20 years, China was overtaken by Mexico in 2023, due to a 20% drop in the volume of its exports.

-In 2023, it is estimated that just under 30% of Chinese exports will go to the richest Group of Seven (G7) countries, compared to 48% in 2000, according to investment management firm Matheus Asia.
-This indicates that, despite the decrease in trade with the United States, the global export figure is currently 14%, compared to 13% before the tariffs of the first Trump administration.
+In 2023, it is estimated that just under 30% of Chinese exports will go to the richest countries of the Group of Seven (G7), compared to 48% in 2000, according to investment management company Matheus Asia.
+This indicates that, despite trading less with the United States, global exports now stand at 14%, compared to 13% before the Trump administration's first tariffs.

-Regardless, after the first trade war, which continued during Joe Biden's term in office, China and its companies began to actively reduce their trade dependence on the United States and even, as said trade war newsletter author Dexter.
-Roberts, China has been preparing for this day for some time.
-The United States is much less important for its trade network [que antes].
+Regardless, after the first trade war, which continued under Joe Biden, China and its companies began to actively reduce their trade dependence on the United States and even, as stated Dexter Roberts, author of the Trade War newsletter, China has been preparing for this day for some time.
+The United States is much less important for its commercial network [qu’auparavant] .

 The second trade war

-Chinese leaders are ready to confront the United States if Trump triggers a second trade war by imposing tariffs of more than 60% on imported goods.
-Economists estimate that figure could cut China's economic growth rate in half, but that the country could look to its vast domestic market to boost its economy.
+Chinese leaders are ready to confront the United States if Trump triggers a second trade war by imposing tariffs of more than 60% on imported products.
+Economists say this could cut China's economic growth rate in half, but the country could turn to its vast domestic market to revive its economy.

-Anyway, China is not one of the only countries that could be affected by the customs duties that Donald Trump wants to impose, since he has proposed a customs duty of between 10 and 20% on all imported goods.
-A huge increase from the current 2%.
+However, China is not one of the only countries that could be affected by the tariffs that Donald Trump wants to impose, since he has proposed tariffs of 10 to 20% on all imported products.
+This is a considerable increase from the current 2%.

-Immediately after proclaiming himself the winner of the presidential elections, Donald Trump has promised to impose 25% tariffs on all imports from Mexico and Canada, in addition to increasing existing taxes on products imported from China by 10%.
+Immediately after winning the presidential election, Donald Trump has promised to impose customs duties of 25% on all imports from Mexico and Canada, in addition to increasing existing taxes on products imported from China by 10%.

-On November 15, a few days after Trump took office, Xi Jinping said Donald Trump's threat to impose imports on China after returning to the White House represents a historic setback, as already happened in the first administration of the American president.
+On November 15, a few days after Trump took office, Xi Jinping said Donald Trump's threat to impose imports on China after returning to the White House represented a historic step backwards, as was the case during the first administration of the American president.

 Mutually beneficial cooperation

-Despite this, Xi Jinping congratulates current US President through a telephone call in which he mentioned that it was necessary to find ways of understanding between the United States and China, since both countries would benefit from cooperation, but would suffer from confrontation.
+Despite this, Xi Jinping congratulated the current US president via a phone call during which he mentioned that avenues of understanding must be found between the United States and China, because both countries would benefit from cooperation, but would suffer from confrontation.

-The current Chinese president also said that the United States and China need to strengthen dialogue and communication, in addition to handling their differences appropriately.
-We hope that both sides will uphold the principles of mutual respect, peaceful coexistence and mutually beneficial cooperation.
-Mention Xi Jinping.
+The current Chinese president also said that the United States and China should strengthen dialogue and communication and handle their differences appropriately.
+We hope that both sides will uphold the principles of mutual respect, peaceful coexistence and mutually beneficial cooperation, » said Xi Jinping.

 |